 U.S. All Inclusive Vacations

-Another type of all inclusive vacation more unique to the U.S. is the guest (or dude) ranch experience.
+One unique type of all inclusive vacation located in the U.S. is the guest (or dude) ranch experience.
 For those that love outdoor activities like horseback riding (and lots of it), hiking, swimming, and more, some ranches in the U.S. will offer as close to an all inclusive experience as possible.
 Since you are often in a more isolated area, it makes sense to have meals included with your accommodations, but Vista Verde Ranch in Steamboat Springs, CO, also includes riding, skiing (seasonal), and other activities; beer, wine, and soda; nightly entertainment, excursions to shopping locations and much more.
 Service charges are not added to your bill, and tipping is not allowed.
 If a ranch vacation is for you, and you price a vacation at Vista Verde, please note that taxes are added at the time of checkout at 3.9%.

 Finding that All Inclusive Deal

-While these are just two examples of all inclusive vacations in the United States, there may be others, but a true all inclusive resort that includes accommodations, a minimum of three meals daily, drinks (alcoholic and non-alcoholic), tips and taxes, daily activities and nightly entertainment is definitely hard to find.
+While there are just two examples of all inclusive vacations in the United States, there may be others, but a true all inclusive resort that includes accommodations, a minimum of three meals daily, drinks (alcoholic and non-alcoholic), tips and taxes, daily activities and nightly entertainment is definitely hard to find.

-"However, many people forget that the U.S. Virgin Islands are still part of the United States,” continued Carr.
+"In addition, many people forget that the U.S. Virgin Islands are still part of the United States,” continued Carr.
 “They are United States Territories, so U.S. citizens only need a photo ID and a certified birth certificate to travel there.
 No passport is required.
 We offer several great all inclusive resort options for the U.S. Virgin Islands for those who would like to stay within a U.S. Territory.”